commenthol/veloze-restbase/README.md

   instantDeletion: false,  // disables instant deletion of documents jsonSchema,
 });
-// 3. create the rest-router
-const itemsRouter = modelRouter({ adapter });
+// 3. create the rest-router by passing the adapter const itemsRouter = modelRouter({ adapter });
 // 4. create a Server
 const server = new Server({ onlyHTTP1: true });